composer/composer/doc/03-cli.md

 some tools like git or curl will only use the lower-cased `http_proxy` version.
 Alternatively you can also define the git proxy using `git config --global http.proxy <proxy url>`.

+### COMPOSER_HOME

+The `COMPOSER_HOME` var allows you to change the composer home directory.
+This is a global (per-user on the machine) hidden directory that caches repository data.

+By default it points to `$HOME/.composer` on *nix and `$APPDATA/Composer` on Windows.

+### COMPOSER_PROCESS_TIMEOUT

+This env var controls the time composer waits for commands (such as git commands) to finish executing.
+The default value is 60 seconds.

 &larr; [Libraries](02-libraries.md)  |  [Schema](04-schema.md) &rarr;